hmcts/cnp-azuredevops-libraries/README.md

               terraformEnvironmentVariables:
                 TF_VAR_foo: $(bar)
 ```
-In terraform you can then reference this variable as `var.FOO`
+In terraform you can then reference this variable as `var.foo`